 You should be able to name two or three direct competitors off the top of your head.
 If not, do a simple search on what you think your customers would search to find you.
-You want to list the companies that you feel could steal customers from you and also look at what they are doing on their website to keep customers.
+You want to list the companies you feel could steal customers from you and look at what they are doing on their website to keep customers.

 QUESTION 5: What makes your website unique?